Go Back

 INSTRUCTIONS

-• The next day, preheat your oven to 180°c (160°c fan-assisted ovens, Gas Mark 4 or 350°F).
+• The next day, preheat your oven to 180°C (160°C for fan-assisted ovens, Gas Mark 4 or 350°F).
 Line a 2lb loaf tin with greaseproof paper and set aside.

-• Pour the mixture into your lined loaf tin, spreading to the corners.
-Bake in your pre-heated oven for about 1 hour, until dry on top and a skewer inserted comes out clean.
+• Pour the mixture into your pre-lined loaf tin, spreading it to the corners.
+Bake in your preheated oven for about 1 hour, until the top is dry and a skewer inserted comes out clean.

 • Once cool, remove from the tin but keep the greaseproof paper lining on.
-Bara Brith is best enjoyed after a couple of days kept in an air tight container, sliced with a spread of butter/margarine.
+Bara Brith is best enjoyed after a couple of days, kept in an airtight container, then sliced with a spread of butter/margarine.

 IMPORTANT NOTE: